pritchardtom/archR_anaconda/anaconda.md

 You are now ready to use TensorFlow within your new conda environment.

-**Please Note:** You can specify specific package versions, as we did in the example above for Python, or allow conda to get the default version.
+**Please Note:** You can specify specific package versions, as we did in the example above for Python, or allow conda to get the default versions that are compatible with all the packages and dependencies.

 ### Loading an Existing Conda Environment